 During the welcome briefing the biosafety measures to be followed during the cruise will be explained.
 The briefings will be held at the main lounge and dining room to keep the distance and they will be short and precise.
 Instructions for activities will be placed in a glass frame in the main lounge.

-For activities such as panga rides, glass bottom boat, snorkeling and guided walks a maximum of 8 guests, 1 crew member and 1 naturalist guide are allowed per zodiac.
+For activities such as panga rides, glass-bottom boat, snorkeling, and guided walks a maximum of 8 guests and 3 crew members including the naturalist guide are recommended per zodiac.

 Captains will be in contact with other vessels to avoid coinciding in locations at the same time to avoid agglomerations.